SolidLabResearch/ODRLPolicyDrivenStreamReplayer/README.md

-# KISS Solid Stream Replayer
+# KISS Decentralized Stream Replayer

 A simpler sensor data replayer to the inbox of an LDES in LDP or any LDP container.